twiddlingbits/twr-wasm/docs/api/api-localization.md

 As well as the standard library functions above, appropriate functions take into account the current locale (printf, strcoll, etc).

+Note that `setlocale` returns a string using BCP 47 format (similar to a web browser).
+Locale strings look like "en-US.UTF-8", instead of "en_US.UTF-8".
+A dash, not an underscore, is used as a separator.

 ### POSIX functions
 These are the extended POSIX style functions provided that are related to locale: